-Blepharitis is usually a chronic problem that can be controlled with extra attention to lid hygiene.
-However, it is sometimes caused by an infection and may require medication.
+Blepharitis is usually a chronic problem that can often be controlled with extra attention to lid hygiene.
+In many cases, it is associated with a skin condition called rosacea and may benefit from topical or oral medication.
+However, it is sometimes caused by an infection and may require antibiotics to control.

 Signs and Symptoms